Vaibhavchopra1/DM-Project/README.md

 - **Normalization**: Standardizing data formats, such as dates and categorical data, to ensure consistency across the dataset.
 - **Missing Values**: Handling missing data through imputation or exclusion, depending on the nature and impact of the missing data on the analysis.
 The first calculating the number of missing values.
 Now treating the missing values by replacing them with some columns with mean/median/ mode and have dropped some column values where they were missing.
 - **Textual Data Transformation**: Converting plot summaries and other textual data into a format suitable for machine learning and network analysis, using techniques such as tokenization and vectorization.
--**Converting into Readable data**: Converted the Movie countries, Movie languages and Movie genres columns' data values into a readable format to make it easy for visualization.
+- **Converting into Readable data**: Converted the Movie countries, Movie languages and Movie genres columns' data values into a readable format to make it easy for visualization.
 Example: Converted {"/m/03rk0": "India"} into "India".

 ### 2. Data Analysis Questions
 **Note**: Refer to the code in Jupyter Notebook